hamadmarri/TT-CPU-Scheduler/patches/next/5.15/README.md

 ## New sysctl
 `kernel.sched_tt_balancer_opt`

-It can be set to 3 values
+It can be set to 3 values:

-0: Normal TT balancer
+- 0: Normal TT balancer

-1: Candidate Balancer (which is an addition to normal TT balancer)
+- 1: Candidate Balancer (which is an addition to normal TT balancer)

-2: Global runqueue GRQ
+- 2: Global runqueue GRQ

-You can change the balancer option in run time.
+You can change the balancer option at run time.

 # Goals
 The interactivity would increase slightly with Candidate Balancer (CB) and